markjnkim/es_mod/04-Web-APIs/content/lesson-1-dom.md

 This image may help identify what we need:

-> **Asset Needed:** Screenshot of one list that's outlined with labels identifying the need for a wrapper to contain our HTML elements
+> **@TODO** Screenshot of task list that's outlined with labels identifying the need for a wrapper to contain our HTML elements

 In the image above we can see that a wrapper is used to contain the title and the task list.
 Now that we know what we need for this section let's add them to our markup inside of the `<main>` element: